Terry's TMG Tips

 Formats Control How the Data for Each Person is Displayed

 As seen in the sample screenshot of a Person Page above, those pages are where the bulk of the data we enter in TMG is displayed.
-By default, that data is displayed in Narrative Format, similar to TMG's narrative reports.
+By default, that data is displayed as it is in that screen shot, using the Narration Format, a style similar to TMG's narrative reports.
 But Second Site offers many other ways display the information.
 Two of them are shown in the following examples:

 Bullet Format